KyriakosZorbas/spring-crude-app/README.md

 # Authentication

 If we want to add authentication we can use a third-party tool named [Auth0](https://auth0.com/).
 Auth0 is an easy to implement, adaptable authentication and authorization platform.
-Auth0 supports multiple protocols, one of the most suitable for this app's case would be **OAuth 2.0** which allows a user to grant limited access to their resources on one site to another site, without having to expose their credentials
+Auth0 supports multiple protocols, one of the most suitable for this app's case would be **OAuth 2.0** which allows a user to grant limited access to their resources on one site to another site, without having to expose their credentials.

 # Considerations

-CRUD-based services can be usefull , but there are some things that need to be considerned
+CRUD-based services can be usefull , but there are some things that need to be considered.

 1) The CRUD-based services can include a lot of unnecessary methods.The premise is that if you have a data table, you'll require a general set of methods to manipulate the data in it.
 We could add some simple retrieval techniques to allow sorting, searching, and listing while we're at it.